More Tiny Desk Contest Entries We Love

 Scorpio and the Hunter, "Seven Sisters"

 Scorpio and the Hunter has a deep understanding of its sound, which made "Seven Sisters" a treat to listen to.
 The band describes itself as "a Seattle based neo-soul group," whose music "explores their identities as queer people and people of color through allusion to mythology, astrology, and religion."
 The group's cosmic poesy is profoundly effective, and the more I listened, the more I enchanted I became.
 The members play with an ease that wraps itself around the song like a cozy blanket of stars.
-The finger-picked guitar coming out of the first chorus and in the bridge twinkled like a constellation was an especially nice touch.
+The finger-picked guitar coming out of the first chorus and in the bridge twinkled like a constellation and was an especially nice touch.
 If you've ever wanted to know what it feels like to sip a cocktail in space, this song will get you there. — Pilar Fitzgerald

 Erin Lunsford, "Don't Leave Me In The Dark"